-In 2017, the City of Greenfield's population was estimated to be 37,082, with 16,618 total households according to the American Community Survey and U.S. Census Bureau.
+Per the 2020 Decennial Census and 2022 ACS 5-Year Estimates, the City of Greenfield's population was estimated to be 37,803 and a total of 17,883 households.
 According to the 2020 City of Greenfield Comprehensive Plan, the City is projected to have an additional 2,300 households and an additional 1,300-2,400 residents in 2030.

 It's projected that the City of Greenfield's population will be between 38,300 and 39,400 in 2030.
 In comparison, the 2030 projected number of households in the City is approximately 19,000.
 The number of households is projected to increase more dramatically over the next 10 years because of the decline in projected average household size over that time period.
 This is very similar to many inner-ring suburbs of Milwaukee that may not see a significant increase in the number of new residents over the next decade but will need more overall housing units to accommodate the municipality's projected increase in total households.
-Further analysis of the existing housing situation in Greenfield is provided below and in Appendix C.
+Further analysis of the existing housing situation in Greenfield is provided below and Appendix C.